America’s Covert Border War

 In his new book, “America’s Covert Border War: The Untold Story of The Nation’s Battle to Prevent Jihadist Infiltration,” Bensman delivers an accurate and nonpartisan look at the threat, details what the American counterterrorism effort has done behind the scenes to address it, and how the counterterrorism project can be strengthened as the threat of terrorist infiltration intensifies.

-Magic Circle Republic Women’s Organization, November 15, Houston
+Thank you Magic Circle Republican Women’s Organization, November 15, Houston

 Thank you to The Executive Council- Houston for a fantastic experience and book signing August 24!